Hoge in four-way tie for Wyndham lead after two rounds - WHIZ News

 Kim, whose first tour victory came here in 2016 and made history a year later as the youngest-ever winner of The Players Championship, shot a 65 to move up.

 Kim got it going on the front nine (his final nine) after starting with nine consecutive pars.
-He had six bogeys coming in, including the final two holes to move on top.
+He had six birdies coming in, including the final two holes to move on top.

 Kim’s approach shots down the stretch were on target — his final five birdie putts were all from 12 feet or closer.